Last updated 5 October 2021

 Stay up to date - Sign up to our newsletter and be the first to receive the latest City news and updates

 Health information and support

 The COVID-19 pandemic has created a lot of uncertainty in the community, especially when it comes to restrictions on what you can do and where you can go.
-While restrictions and guidance are constantly changing, we've put together a quick rundown of how coronavirus is currently affecting day-to-day life in Newcastle.
+For the latest information and public health orders, see the NSW Health COVID-19 website.